raganwald/JQuery-Combinators/README.md

 					})
 					.end();

 This is certainly more readable and "functional," but it isn't really the jQuery style.
+The core expression that counts the number of empty adjacent intersections is `empties(adjacent(intersection)).size()`.
+It mixes functions and methods, whereas jQuery prefers methods.
 We could try to define "empties" and "adjacent" as jQuery methods, but those would wind up being defined for every jQuery object everywhere.
 Instead, let's use `into` as we did with our selectors example:

 			board